Submitting your application

-This guide is for making an in–UK online Student visa application for more time to finish study, for a further visa for a new course or for the Doctorate Extension Scheme.
+This guide is for making an in–UK online Student visa application for more time to finish study or for a further visa for a new course.

 If you would like to have feedback on your application before you finalise it, contact the University’s Visa Advisers.
 You can email with any questions not answered by this guide as you work on your application.